zoylendt/zoylendt.github.io/content/Note Taking/Quartz Personalization.md

   Component.Darkmode(),
 ```

-Take care where `linkToMore` points.
+Also, add `import { SimpleSlug } from "./quartz/util/path"` at the beginning of `quartz.layout.ts`.
+And take care where `linkToMore` points.
 [Here](https://quartz.jzhao.xyz/features/recent-notes) are the config options for this plugin listed.

 ## Explorer customization